tillitis/tillitis-key1/doc/quickstart.md

-This document describes how to build the FPGA bitstream, including the firmware, and get this programmed onto the flash of the Tillitis Key1 USB device.
+This document describes how to build the FPGA bitstream, including the firmware, and get this programmed onto the flash of the Tillitis Key 1 USB device.

-The Tillitis Key1 kit includes:
+The Tillitis Key 1 kit includes:

-- Tillitis Key1 USB device, marked MTA1-USB V1
+- Tillitis Key 1 USB device, marked MTA1-USB V1
 - Programmer board based on Raspberry Pi Pico, with a white device holder/jig
 - USB-cable with micro-B plug, for connecting the programmer to computer
 - USB-C cable
 - USB-C to USB-A adapter

+# Programming FPGA bitstream and firmware onto Tillitis Key 1

 Connect the programmer to the computer using the mentioned cable.
 It is convenient to connect the USB device to the USB-C cable, and then